School of Behavioral Sciences

 This Bachelor of Science degree at Tarleton State University is available through three program formats.
 Courses are offered face-to-face, hybrid (combination of face-to-face and online), and online.
 All psychology course requirements are available at all four campus locations.
 The program offers three concentrations, including General Psychology, Pre-Clinical and Educational Psychology.

-The department offers student research opportunities working with our faculty.
-Our undergraduates have joined faculty at professional meetings including the Southwestern Psychological Association and the Association of Psychological Science, among others.
+The department offers student research opportunities with our faculty.
+Our undergraduates have joined faculty at professional meetings, including the Southwestern Psychological Association and the Association of Psychological Science.

-For more information about Psychological Sciences, please reach out to the Department Head, Dr. Tom Faulkenberry at faulkenberry@tarleton.edu
+For more information about Psychological Sciences, please reach out to the Interim Department Head, Dr. Trina Geye at geye@tarleton.edu

 Division of Sociology

 The Bachelor of Science degree at Tarleton State University equips students with the lasting skills employers seek.
 Our programs show students how to think critically, understand and conduct research, communicate effectively, and adapt to the ever-changing social world.
-The program offers three concentrations, including General Sociology, Social Justice and Educational Sociology.
+The program offers three concentrations, including General Sociology, Community Engagement and Sociology of Education.

-For more information about Sociology, please reach out the Division Director, Dr. Derek Lehman at lehman@tarleton.edu
+For more information about Sociology, please reach out to the Division Director, Dr. Derek Lehman at lehman@tarleton.edu

 Division of Child and Family Studies